thibaut-probst/mtgrank/README.md

 # MTGRank
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11-blue)
 ---
 A Magic: The Gathering format archetype ranking tool based on TOP 8 tournaments results.
+Ranking is based on summing points obtained of TOP 8 archetypes in tournaments.
+Points are determined by position in TOP8 and number of players of the event.

 ## Features

 * Support of [MTGTOP8](https://mtgtop8.com), [MTGDECKS](https://mtgdecks.net) and [MTGGOLDFISH](https://www.mtggoldfish.com) as tournaments data sources.
 * Support of 3 formats: Modern, Legacy and Pioneer.
 * Support of 2 ranking algorithms:
-    * Linear: each TOP8 member gets 9-n pts where n is the rank ;
+    * Linear: each TOP8 member gets ( (9-n) * nb_players / 8 ) pts, where n is the rank;
-    * Exponential: TOP1 gets 8 pts, TOP2 gets 4 pts, TOP3-4 get 2 pts, TOP5-8 get 1 pt
+    * Exponential: TOP1 gets (8 * nb_players / 8) pts, TOP2 gets (4 * nb_players / 8) pts, TOP3-4 get (2 * nb_players / 8) pts, TOP5-8 get (1 * nb_players / 8) pts
-* Support of 3 possible time ranges for analysis: last 2 weeks, last 2 months and since beginning of the year.
+* Support of 4 possible time ranges options for analysis: last 2 weeks, last 2 months, since beginning of the year or since specific date.

 ## Requirements